isAdrisal/range-slider-wc/README.md

 ## Installation

-If using a bundler like Webpack or ESBuiild, install using your favourite package manager:
+If using a bundler like Webpack or ESBuild, install using your favourite package manager:

 ```shell
 $ yarn add range-slider-wc